-A survey recently conducted by the Foundation for International Blockchain and Real Estate Expertise (FIBREE) and published in the FIBREE Industry Report Blockchain Real Estate 2019, has confirmed that the hype regarding the use of blockchain seems to have arrived in the "Trough of Disillusionment" (Gartner Hype Cycle) in Germany.
-There have been interesting developments and endeavours to take advantage of blockchain concerning real estate transactions, or to create new opportunities regarding capital investments in the form of tokenisation of real estate assets.
-However, real estate data is kept in incompletely digitalised silos which means that neither quality data nor a decentralised data infrastructure have been achieved so far.
+There have been some ongoing developments and endeavours to take advantage of blockchain concerning real estate transactions, or to create new opportunities regarding capital investments in the form of tokenisation of real estate assets by some start-ups in Germany, but nothing concrete.
+Real estate data is kept in incompletely digitalised silos which means that neither quality data nor a decentralised data infrastructure have been achieved so far.
 Furthermore, regulatory questions have not been clarified so the legal framework has not been established.
-Therefore, although both applications are promising, these two major challenges are unlikely to be solved in the next 12 months.
+Therefore, although both applications are promising, it is unlikely that there will be significant development in the next 12 months.

 Property Tax Act and Real Estate Transfer Tax

-In addition, two major tax reforms are impending.
-The property tax act was adopted in 2019 and will be applicable from 1 January 2025 onwards.
-The federal states might make use of the opening clause allowing them to adopt their own bases for levying the tax in the year 2020.
+Two major tax reforms are pending.
+The new property tax act will be applicable from 1 January 2025 onwards and will significantly alter the determination of the assessment base.
+The federal states may make use of the opening clause allowing them to adopt their own assessment base for property tax; currently, six federal states intend to make use of such clause.
 Furthermore, the reform of the real estate transfer tax (RETT) on share deals is still subject to ongoing legislative discussion.
 Currently, a share deal only triggers RETT if at least 95% of the shares in a corporation or partnership holding German real estate are directly or indirectly concentrated in one hand.
 Furthermore, RETT is triggered if at least 95% of the partnership interest of a partnership holding German real estate is transferred within five years to a new partner.
-The reform intends to lower the 95% threshold and extend the holding period.
-In November 2019, legislative discussions seized up as the presented proposals were deemed not to be sufficient by some parties; however, the legislator agreed to peruse a further reform of RETT on share deals in the first half of 2020.
+The reform intends to (i) also apply the latter rule to corporations, (ii) lower the 95% threshold to 90%, and (iii) extend the holding period to 10–15 years.
+The reform is currently due to apply as of 1 September 2021.

-The laws applicable to transfer of title do not distinguish between the type of use of the property.
+The laws applicable to transfer of title do not distinguish between the types of use of the property.